robinyUArizona/robinyUArizona/README.md

-# Hi there, I'm Robin and I am an PhD student at Arizona State University majoring in Data Science, Analytics and Engineering
+## Hi there, I am an PhD student at Arizona State University majoring in Data Science, Analytics and Engineering

-## I'm a Aspiring Data Scientist & Machine Learning Engineer!

 - 🔭 I’m currently looking for full-time Data Scientist/Machine Learning position.